John Quilty is an Assistant Professor in the Department of Civil and Environmental Engineering at the University of Waterloo.

 An underlying goal of Prof. Quilty’s research program is to create a unified data-driven framework drawing on Big Data sourced from smart networks that can be used to optimize, plan, and manage urban water resources systems (e.g., water supply, wastewater, and stormwater systems), and that can automatically adapt to environmental and policy changes in the face of uncertainty.

 Prior to joining the Department of Civil and Environmental Engineering, Prof. Quilty worked as a Research Associate at McGill University where he focused on new AI-based methods for hydrological forecasting.
-At the same time, he also worked as a Water Meter Operations Engineer at the City of Ottawa where he specialized in: project/program management, developing water consumption forecasting models for the purpose of establishing water, wastewater, and storm water rates, analysis of water consumption profiles for design, operational, and billing concerns, water meter right sizing, and the development of specifications and standards for water supply system components.
+At the same time, he worked as a Water Meter Operations Engineer at the City of Ottawa where he specialized in: project/program management, developing water consumption forecasting models for the purpose of establishing water, wastewater, and storm water rates, analysis of water consumption profiles for design, operational, and billing concerns, water meter right sizing, and the development of specifications and standards for water supply system components.

 - Hydrological and water resources modelling, forecasting, and simulation